-Perspective shifting: cultivates observer self, allows a shift into broader perspective and expanded awareness from which to choose thoughts, feelings, behaviors.
+Perspective shifting.
+Cultivates the observer self, allows a shift into broader perspective and expanded awareness from which to choose thoughts, feelings, behaviors.

 Sitting with/making peace with so-called negative emotions.
 With mindful awareness of our fears and old habits of thought, we no longer have to push them away or be overcome by them.
 We’re more open, more aware, more connected to what’s happening right now.

 Grounding/centering practice.
-Opportunity to gather up energy we might otherwise spend on non-productive thoughts about past and future, and bring attention to the moment.
+An opportunity to gather up energy we might otherwise spend on non-productive thoughts about past and future, and bring attention to the moment.

-Setting the tone, shifts gears (or takes us out of gear to neutral), cleansing process.
+Setting the tone.
+Shifts gears (or takes us out of gear to neutral), a cleansing process.

 Enhancing self-regulation (of our thoughts & feelings).
 Trains us in focusing and concentrating.

 Breath awareness.
 Observing life force moving through us.

 Opening the heart to more love & compassion, starting with ourselves as we become patient with (and forgiving of) the chatter from ‘monkey mind.’

 Connecting with something greater.
 Listening to God (whereas prayer might be thought of as talking to God.)

 Balancing yang with yin.
 Receptive, passive, open.
 Permission to be a human ‘being’ instead of a human ‘doing.’